-ASCO recommends that men with no symptoms of prostate cancer and who are expected to live less than 10 years do not receive PSA screening.
+ASCO recommends that people with no symptoms of prostate cancer and who are expected to live less than 10 years do not receive PSA screening.
 For those expected to live longer than 10 years, ASCO recommends that they talk with their doctors to find out if the test is appropriate for them.

 Other organizations have different recommendations for screening:

 It is not easy to predict which tumors will grow and spread quickly and which will grow slowly.
-Everyone should discuss with their doctor the pros and cons of prostate cancer screening based on their situation and personal risk of prostate cancer with his doctor so they can work together to make an informed decision.
+Everyone should discuss with their doctor the pros and cons of prostate cancer screening based on their situation and personal risk of prostate cancer, so they can work together to make an informed decision.

 The next section in this guide is Symptoms and Signs.
 It explains what body changes or medical problems prostate cancer can cause.
 Use the menu to choose a different section to read in this guide.